Every year, the IIT JAM exam is conducted by one of the participating institutes. This Year IIT JAM Exam 2025 will be conducted by the IIT Delhi.

 IIT JAM Mathematical Statistics Syllabus

-The IIT JAM 2025 syllabus for statistics comprises mathematics (30% weightage) and Statistics (70% weightage).
-So, if you are going to appear in this exam, you must check the IIT JAM Mathematical Statistics syllabus to give the right direction for your preparation.
+The IIT JAM syllabus 2025 for statistics comprises mathematics (30% weightage) and Statistics (70% weightage).
+So, if you are going to appear in this exam, you must check the IIT JAM Mathematical Statistics o give the right direction for your preparation.

 IIT JAM Syllabus for Mathematical Statistics 2025